MaxLeiter/maxleiter.com/posts/supabase-next-analytics.md

     > The above code is in TypeScript; if you want JavaScript, you can remove the first `import` and change the function definition to `const handler = async (req, res) =>`.
 I included this to try and encourage you to try TypeScript if you aren't already; it's very helpful for exploring unfamiliar APIs, like the Next.js requests and responses.

 5. Create a `pages/_middleware.{jsx,tsx}` file.
-The middleware will run on the server before every page request; nothing inside it is ever exposed to the client so we can safely use our private Supabase lib if we want.
-However, we'll actually just ping our API handler instead.
+The middleware will run on the server before every page request; nothing inside it is ever exposed to the client so we can safely use our private Supabase lib.
+However, we'll actually just send a POST request to our API handler instead.

     ```typescript pages/_middleware.tsx
     import { NextMiddleware, NextResponse,  } from 'next/server'